High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

 \subsection{Radiation Integral-BCK model}

-For the two previous models, a specific vector potential has been assumed, which limits the versatility of the models to specific field configurations.
-This final method provides a general expression to calculate the resulting radiation emitted from a relativistic charged particle moving along a classical trajectory in an arbitrary electromagnetic field.
-Starting with the semiclassical wave function of a particle moving in an external electromagnetic field
+This final method provides a general expression to calculate the resulting radiation emitted from a relativistic charged particle moving along a classical trajectory in an arbitrary electromagnetic field \cite{BERESTETSKII1982}.
+Starting with the semi-classical wave function of a particle moving in an external electromagnetic field

 where $\hat{H}$ is the Hamiltonian operator.
 The function $\phi(\bold{x})\propto \text{e}^{-iS/\hbar}$ is the spatial wave function and depends on the classical action $S$.
 In perturbation theory, the probability to emit a photon with frequency $\omega$ and wave vector $\bold{k}$ is usually evaluated by squaring the transition matrix element, multiplying by the density of states and summing over the final states of the electron